How Do You Apply?

 The Women’s Leadership Circle of Vermont program was founded by Kerry Secrest of Watershed Coaching, LLC in 2011.
 Marlboro entered into a collaboration with Watershed in 2014 to help bring the program to communities throughout the state.
 WLC is now an integral program of the Marlboro College Center for New Leadership.
 To learn more about the research-based program design and the specific outcomes of the WLC, you are invited to read our detailed program report (2012), available to download as a full report or executive summary.

-Our Fall 2016 Circle will take place in Windham County.
+Our Winter Circle will take place in Addison County.
 We will meet in person on the following dates: